Vung Tau→Con Dao New Big Ferry

 Departure & Arrival Ports:

 In Vũng Tàu, the Cầu Đá ferry port is conveniently located and quite modern; on Côn Sơn Island, Bến Đầm port is rather inconveniently located, but utterly spectacular.
-However, the latter is due to change very soon, because the new Bến Tàu Khách ferry port is scheduled to open in August, 2022, right on the bay that fronts Con Son town: a much more convenient arrival and departure point and equally scenic to its predecessor.
-See below for more about all three ports:
+Note that this ferry does not dock at new Bến Tàu Khách ferry port, right on the bay that fronts Côn Sơn town.
+See below for more detail about both ports:

 Vũng Tàu: Cầu Đá Port [MAP]